-And for sake of using the method to get organized both style works so I know you can do the some quick spread set ups and be ready to rock a productive life.
+And for sake of using the method to get organized both styles works so, I know you can do some quick spread setups and be ready to rock a productive life.

 So no time to make a fancy spread?
 No worries!
 You can just do nothing and get organized anyways!
-Yeay for bullet journal efficiency!
+Yay for bullet journal efficiency!

 Misconception #3.
 It is too expensive

-I hear it sometimes specially in relation to some of the pens that are more expensive than the general pens.
+I hear this sometimes, especially in relation to some of the pens that are more expensive than the general pens.

 First I want to say that indeed some brush pen brands have a much higher price than the average pen, and while their price might be out of some people’s budget, these pens are worth the investment.

-Some pens and markers are better for bullet journals as they have less chance to bleed through your pages.
-And they are also excellent for coloring, decorating, hand lettering and so on.
+Some pens and markers are better for bullet journals as they have less chance of bleeding through your pages.
+And they are also excellent for coloring, decorating, hand lettering, and so on.